Aurora Public Schools (Colorado)

 The Adams-Arapahoe 28J School District, more commonly known as the Aurora Public Schools, is a public school system in Aurora, Colorado, United States.
 There are 58 schools in the district: 4 early childhood education centers, 20 elementary schools, 9 P-8/K-8 schools, 5 middle schools, 1 grades 6-12 academy, 5 high schools, 4 magnet schools, 9 charter schools, and 1 of only 5 vocational–technical colleges in the state.
 They also offer 4 programs: 1 online program, 2 magnet high school programs and 1 home school support program.

 The district territory spans the southwestern and northwestern corners of Adams County and Arapahoe County, respectively, extending beyond Aurora city limits to include unincorporated portions of both counties.
-While the Aurora School District originally included of Aurora, annexations since the 1960s have extended the city into four other districts, primarily the Cherry Creek School District.
+While the Aurora School District originally included all of Aurora, annexations since the 1960s have extended the city into four other districts, primarily the Cherry Creek School District.

 History

 The first school district in Aurora was created at the request of William Smith by the Arapahoe County School Superintendent around 1885.
 It was known as Arapahoe County District #28 by 1907, and later Aurora School District.
 Aurora Public Schools was formed in 1962 from Aurora, Altura, Clyde Miller, First Creek, Sable, and Tollgate Districts.

-By 2024 the district received an influx of students from Colombia and Venezuela.
+By 2024, the district received an influx of students from Colombia and Venezuela.
 The district made measures to welcome the students.